KP solitons and total positivity for the Grassmannian: TP Schubert cells, reduced plabic graphs, and cluster algebras

 The most important plabic graphs are those which are {\it reduced} \cite[Section 12]{Postnikov}.
 Although it is not easy to characterize reduced plabic graphs (they are defined to be plabic graphs whose {\it move-equivalence class} contains no graph to which one can apply a {\it reduction}), they are very important because of their application to cluster algebras \cite{Scott} and parameterizations of cells \cite{Postnikov}.

 In this section, after recalling definitions, we will state and prove a new characterization of reduced plabic graphs.
-We then use this characterization to prove that generic soliton graphs for TP Schubert cells are in fact reduced plabic graphs.
-As a consequence, we deduce that the set of dominant exponentials labeling a generic soliton graph for the TP Grassmannian is a cluster for the cluster algebra associated to the Grassmannian.
-We conjecture that the same is true for TP Schubert cells.
+We then use this characterization to prove that soliton graphs for TP Schubert cells which have no $X$-crossings are in fact reduced plabic graphs.
+Using Corollary \ref{no-X}, we deduce that the set of dominant exponentials labeling any soliton graph for the TP Grassmannian is a cluster for the cluster algebra associated to the Grassmannian.
+We conjecture that the coordinate ring of each Schubert variety has a cluster algebra structure in which the set of dominant exponentials labeling a soliton graph without $X$-crossings for the corresponding TP Schubert cell is a cluster.